Sutherlin primary school student tests positive for COVID-19

-A student at East Primary School in Sutherlin has tested positive for COVID-19, according to an announcement from Superintendent Terry Prestianni.
+A first grader at East Primary School in Sutherlin has tested positive for COVID-19, according to an announcement from Superintendent Terry Prestianni.

 Prestianni said the school district was made aware of the positive test by the Douglas Public Health Network.